tahacodes/website/content/blog/_index.md

 +++
-title = "blog"
+title = "Blog"
 author = "Taha Farahani"
-aliases = ["articles", "blog", "docs"] description = "An index of all of the blog posts" tags = ["index"]
+description = "Beautiful list of all of my posts" tags = ["index"]
 +++